maibennett/sta235/exampleSite/content/Classes/Week10/_index.en.md

 ## What we will cover

-In this class finish with Instrumental Variables, and start diving into prediction and model selection problems.
-We'll be talking about model cheking cross-validation, bias-variance tradeoff, and variable selection.
+In this class we will finish with Instrumental Variables, and start diving into prediction and model selection problems.
+We'll be talking about model cheking, cross-validation, bias-variance tradeoff, and variable selection.

 ## Recommended readings/videos